MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-npm-support.markdown

 If you want to publish a node module to a registry, you usually run the `npm pack` command.
 This is not different with MyGet: `npm pack` will package your node module into a `.tgz` file.

+### Authenticating interactively

-To publish the package to MyGet, you will have to run the `adduser` (or `login`) command once:
+To publish the package to MyGet, you can run the `adduser` (or `login`) command once:

 	npm adduser --registry=https://www.myget.org/F/your-feed-name/npm/

-Provide your MyGet username and password to make sure authentication is setup.
+Provide your MyGet username and password to make sure authentication is set up.

 ![Specifying credentials to use the MyGet npm registry](Images/npm-adduser.png)